dominant-strategies/quai-explorer/README.md

 # Quai Network Explorer

 This the network explorer for the [Quai Network](https://quai.network/).
 It strives to provide equitable access to blockchain data across the [Quai Network](https://quai.network/).
-The efforts around this explorer started in 2021. **This is a currently WIP**.
+The efforts around this explorer started in 2021.

+**This is currently WIP**.

 ## To Get It Running Locally